novinary/React-Router-Movies/PSEUDOCODE.md

 - You will need to pass the addToSavedList function to the Movie component.
 Use the render prop instead of the component prop in App.js. - Done
 - Uncomment componentWillReceiveProps function in Movie.js - Done
  Uncomment saveMovie function in Movie.js - Done
-- Once you have done that you will need to add a click handler to the save button. -
+- Once you have done that you will need to add a click handler to the save button. - Done